Cairo International Airport: Airport hotel

 A luxury 350-room five-star Le Méridien hotel opened in front of Terminal 3 in December 2013.
 The hotel is linked to the terminal by a 230 m skyway that is also equipped with a moving walkway.

 Statistics

 The sharp decline in 2020 was caused by the COVID-19 pandemic worldwide and in Egypt.

+The latest statistics show 30.94 million passengers in 2025.